Dayboro Soil pH Calculator

 | > 7.5 | Alkaline | Iron chlorosis (yellow leaves), zinc deficiency |

-How to Test Your Soil pH
+How to test your soil pH

-1. Digital pH Meter ($30–$80 AUD)
+1. Digital pH Meter ($30 to $80 AUD)

-2. Colour Test Kits ($8–$15 AUD)
+2. Colour Test Kits ($8 to $15 AUD)

-3. Professional Lab Test ($40–$80 AUD)
+3. Professional Lab Test ($40 to $80 AUD)

 Send a sample to a soil testing laboratory (SWEP or NATSpec in Queensland).
 You'll get pH plus a full nutrient profile including nitrogen, phosphorus, potassium, calcium, magnesium, and organic matter percentage.
 Worth doing once to establish a baseline, then use a digital meter for ongoing monitoring.
+I did this on my own beds when we first moved in.

-When to Amend Soil in Southeast Queensland
+When to amend soil in Southeast Queensland

-Garden Lime (to raise pH)
+Garden lime (to raise pH)

 Clay: 20 kg | Loam: 15 kg | Sandy: 10 kg |

-Organic: 25 kg per 100 m² per 0.5 pH unit.
+Organic: 25 kg per 100m² per 0.5 pH unit.

-Elemental Sulfur (to lower pH)
+Elemental sulfur (to lower pH)

 Clay: 3.5 kg | Loam: 2.5 kg | Sandy: 1.5 kg |

-Organic: 4.0 kg per 100 m² per 0.5 pH unit.
+Organic: 4.0 kg per 100m² per 0.5 pH unit.